It didn’t feel much like Sunday, but at some point I said “it must be Sunday, I’m going to a panel about religion!”

 Literary Beer: Dr Sara L. Uckelman

 Sara and I had already talked several times over the past couple of days, and found out we liked one another just as much as online.
 Eventually about 6 people turned up.
 “Do we bring our own beer?”
 “Unless you’re Sara Uckelman, yes.”
-I got another wonderful red ale (which I had about 10 pints of in the course of Worldcon, I think) but didn’t drink it right away because someone had brought his homemade mead to share!
+I got another wonderful red ale (which I had about 10 pints of in the course of Worldcon, I think) but didn’t drink it right away because someone had brought their homemade mead to share!

 Icebreaker: “what’s the high point of your Worldcon until now?” and I named the neurodiversity meetup as the high point I could actually point at, but it was mostly the general atmosphere of “nobody is weird because everybody is weird”.

 We all cheered Archive of our Own winning the Hugo (someone was looking over their shoulder occasionally to see if there was anything going on that we shouldn’t miss), and we talked writing, and reading, and crafting, and everything, until my flatmates came to tell me they were going home and I decided to stay on for a while.
 I tried to buy Sara another drink (cider, this time) but it happened to be the post-Hugos party and the drinks were free.